voxpupuli/puppet-prometheus_reporter/README.md

 ### Prometheus

-Call the Prometheus node_exporter with the `-collector.textfile.directory` flag.
+Call the Prometheus node_exporter with the `--collector.textfile.directory` flag.

 ```